alexandrelheinen/projet-logiciel-supelec/README.md

 # \#fr Projet Logiciel Supélec
-** Séquence 6 - 2014/2015 **
+**Séquence 6 - 2014/2015**

+A functional version [http://www.giantbomb.com/super-sprint/3030-2776/](SuperSprint)-like game.

-On this projet you will found a functional SuperSprint game.
-It was developped as a Supelec engineering cursus project from nov.
-2014 to feb.
+This project was developped as Supélec engineering cursus software project from Nov.
+2014 to Feb.
 2015.
-Eclipse was used as IDE software, so all file organization is based on this softare interface.